jeedom/plugin-dialogflow/docs/en_US/index.md

 # Setup

-Installez le plugin et activez-le.
-Ensuite toujours sur la page de configuration du plugin cliquez sur "Envoyer" pour envoyer votre configuration au market.
+Install the plugin and activate it.
+Then still on the plugin configuration page click on "Send" to send your configuration to the market.

 ![dialogflow](../images/dialogflow1.png)